sagemathinc/cocalc/notes/final_push.md

 [x] (0:15?)
 (0:18) fix recent projects scroll issue (not selected)

+[ ] (0:30?)
+(0:10) upgrade font-awesome

+[ ] (0:30?) `local_hub` -- if we start the sage process for a sage worksheet for any reason, mark all "running" cells as stopped, since they can't be running, and this just confuses the client.
+Start infinite thing running in a worksheet, copy the file, then open -- appears to be running, but isn't.

 [ ] (1:00?) do another release of cloud (but on storm for now):

    [ ] UPDATE VM: